Qiskit/qiskit_sphinx_theme/docs_guidelines/how_to/add_sections.rst

 Create subsections
 ==================

 You can add a subsection to your section by writing the corresponding name covered below by a sign.
 This time it's the hyphen, ``-``.
-So you can include, for example, this subsection header.
+So you can include, for example, this subsection header:

 .. code-block:: text

     Subsection name
     ---------------

-A subsection must be written as part of a section.
+A subsection needs to be written as part of a section.
 That means the subsection header can't be shown on its own.

 Section name
 ============